lbacik/ssh-passthrough/README.md

 * possibility of connecting to each container within a docker network (shell mode)
 * possibility of executing commands remotely (exec mode)
-* ajusting terminal window size "on the fly"
+* adjusting terminal window size "on the fly"

 ## A few words about...